Under-the-radar Lowry moves into spotlight at British Open

 Indeed, Lowry was so confident about his game and the surroundings that he was happy to roll into Portrush late Monday, when Rory-mania was already in full flow and after Clarke had been handed the honor of hitting the opening tee shot.

-Three days later, Lowry was hitting his best opening round at a major.
+Three days later, Lowry was hitting his best opening round at a major and only behind J.B.
+Holmes (66) on the leaderboard.

 “I feel like my game is where it’s at now (that) if I hit a bad shot, I feel like I can get myself out of trouble,” Lowry said.
 “It’s a great place to be in, to be honest.
 I hope it lasts for another while.”